daviddez/Portfolio-Data-Analysis/readme.md

 ## Projects:
 ### Text Analysis - 12 Princesses .ipynb
-This workbook will uses the Natural Language Toolkit Library (nltk) to look at the contents of 12dancingprincesses.txt file (located in /datasets).
-I will clean the text by removing all punctuation and stopwords('english') before pulling the top ten words used in the file.
+'''This workbook will uses the Natural Language Toolkit Library (nltk) to look at the contents of 12dancingprincesses.txt file (located in /datasets).
+I will clean the text by removing all punctuation and stopwords('english') before pulling the top ten words used in the file.'''